orcasound/aifororcas-podcast/annotation_system/README.md

 > POST /submit/session

+Schema of JSON entries

+Cite wavesurfer and audio-annotator

 # Use & setup

 ## Setup & local debugging

-Create an isolate python environment, and `pip install --upgrade pip && pip install -r requirements.txt`.
+1. Create an isolated python environment, and `pip install --upgrade pip && pip install -r requirements.txt`.
-(Python 3.6.8 has been tested, though more recent versions should also work as dependencies are quite simple)
+(Python 3.6.8 has been tested, though recent versions should likely work as dependencies are quite simple)

+2. The `CREDS.yaml` specifies how the backend authenticates with blob storage & the specific container names to use.
+The provided file is a template and should be replaced:
+    * If you would like to test with an ongoing Pod.Cast round, ask for the credentials on the [Orcasound slack](https://join.slack.com/t/orcasound/shared_invite/zt-bd1jk2q9-FjeWr3OzocDBwDgS0g1FdQ)
+    * If you are using your own blob account, make sure you have 3 containers: `[1]` *.wav audio files (~1min duration - as each file forms one page/session) `[2]: getcontainer` model predictions specified in JSON format @ [ADDEXAMPLEFILE1] corresponding to each *.wav file `[3]: postcontainer` destination for user-submitted annotations in JSON format @ [ADDEXAMPLEFILE2]

-Set the environment variable `FLASK_APP=podcast_server.py`.
+2. Set the environment variable `FLASK_APP=podcast_server.py` and `FLASK_ENV=development`.
 Then, from this directory start the server with `python -m flask run`, and browse to the link in the terminal (e.g. `http://127.0.0.1:5000/`) in your browser (Edge and Chrome are tested).

-> Note that when you run this locally, you will still be writing to the actual blob storage, so be careful.
+> Note that when you run this locally, you will still be connecting & writing to the actual blob storage specified in `CREDS.yaml` so be careful.

-For a modification of this code, to make it easier to explore/debug model predictions on some local wav files, see `prediction_explorer`.
+3. For a modification of this code, to make it easier to explore/debug model predictions on some local wav files, see `prediction_explorer`.

-## Next up
+## References

-If you submit, do make sure you do your diligence with the annotations as we haven't setup any user differentiation yet :)
-A heads up, you might find this process quite addicting as there's always newer sessions that are loaded!

-We plan to hook this up to recent streams from OrcaSound, to both get a sense of the classifier's performance and help improve it in live conditions.
-If you want to try a different classifier, for now,  let us know.
-Eventually we're hoping to make it easier to try your own.
+This code uses a fork of [audio-annotator](https://github.com/CrowdCurio/audio-annotator) for the frontend code. audio-annotator uses [wavesurfer.js](https://github.com/katspaugh/wavesurfer.js) for rendering/playing audio.
+Please refer to respective references for more info on the core functions/classes used in this repo.
+*(Note: the wavesurfer.js version used here is older than the current docs).*